Indian teenagers denied schooling and facing death threats because they wore a hijab

 The Indian teenagers denied schooling and facing death threats because they wore a hijab

-India’s Supreme Court is set to rule on an explosive case which has seen six Muslim teenagers stopped from attending school because they wore a hijab.
-Arpan Rai reports from Karnataka and talks to some of those involved
+India’s Supreme Court is set to rule on an explosive case that has seen six Muslim teenagers banned from attending school because they wore a hijab.
+Arpan Rai reports from Karnataka

 Aliya Assadi adjusts her teenage frame against the microphone to reach the right height as she speaks at the Town Hall building in the southern Indian port city of Mangalore.

-She is one of a small group of Muslim teenagers who have not been allowed into school for seven months simply because she refused to remover her hijab, as demanded by the Hindu majority-led government in the southern Indian state of Karnataka.
+She is one of a small group of Muslim teenagers who have not been allowed to attend school for seven months, simply because they refused to remove the hijab as demanded by the Hindu-majority government in the southern Indian state of Karnataka.

 Join our new commenting forum